Servando-Pizarro/BERT-Songtext-Classification/README.md

-# Song Lyrics Analysis with DistilBERT
+# Exploring Genre and Success Classification through Song Lyrics using DistilBERT: A Fun NLP Venture

 ## Overview